rserranon/Options-Roll-Mointor/ARCHITECTURE.md

    - Avoids unnecessary API calls

 4. Get quotes and Greeks for sampled strikes only
-5. Sort by delta closeness to target
+5. Sort by delta closeness to target (uses absolute values for comparison)
 6. Return top 5 candidates
 ```